Characterizing Idioms: Conventionality and Contingency: Methods

 The denominator is the product of the probabilities of each individual word in the phrase, with both of the other words masked out:

-The conditional probabilities were computed right to left, and with a paragraph of padding text that came before the sentence containing the relevant phrase.
-Note that this measure calculates the XLNet-based generalized PMI for the entire string bounded by the two words of the idiom -- this means, for example, that the phrase \textit{spill the exciting beans} will return the PMI score for the entire phrase, adjective included.
+The conditional probabilities were computed right to left, and included the sentence to the left and the sentence to the right of the target sentence for context.
+Note that in order to have an interpretable chain rule decomposition for each sequence, we calculate the XLNet-based generalized PMI for the entire string bounded by the two words of the idiom---this means, for example, that the phrase \textit{rock the fragile boat} will return the PMI score for the entire phrase, adjective included.